byui-cse/cse251-course/week05/prepare.md

     barrier = mp.Barrier(4)         # 4 is the number of processes to wait

-    # Create 3 processes, pass a "process_id" for each thread
+    # Create 4 processes, pass a "process_id" and a barrier to each thread
     processes = []
     processes.append(mp.Process(target=process_function, args=(1, barrier, 1, 1000000)))
     processes.append(mp.Process(target=process_function, args=(2, barrier, 1000000, 2000000)))